Volunteer with us

 If you match this description, and are over 18 years of age, and can commit to at least an hour a week, we’d love to hear from you.

-If you're interested in any of these roles, you can download the:
+If you're interested in any of these roles, choose your area below:

 Hourglass exists to challenge the abuse of older people, to help those who have been the victims of abuse and to strive for safer ageing for all.
 All of our services are provided free to older people, but we need to reach more and help more.
 In addition to the critical advice and support given by our Helpline, we also deliver a range of services to directly support older people.